digital images

 Edit these Favorite images: Remember, you can use a photo editor to crop or edit these images to prepare them to add to your self-portrait.
 Try experimenting with some editing features as you did in Quest 2.
 Apply and save your pictures into your Selfie Project folder.

-5. When ready, upload your selfie photo image to one of the editing sites.
+Step 5.
+When ready, upload your selfie photo to one of the editing sites.
 Then, add one or more images representing your favorites to your Selfie Image.
 Check to see if there is an option to create a collage (iPiccy and Pixl have one).
-Use the features of the photo editing program to overlay or add the images and textures, words, frames, stamps, etc., that will enhance your digital self-portrait.
+Use the features of the photo editing program to overlay or add images and textures, words, frames, stamps, etc., that will enhance your digital self-portrait.

-6. Share your selfie work with a classmate to discuss editing features and suggestions.
+Step 6.
+Share your selfie work with a classmate to discuss editing features and suggestions.

-7. Save it when done and share the final Selfie image or collage with your teacher.
+Step 7.
+Save it when done and share the final Selfie image or collage with your teacher.

 MITECS Michigan Integrated Technology Competencies for Students, and